How to start a travel blog

 You see, a blog / site is like a little child: it requires work, care and time.

-🚀 You can create a Travel Blog to:
+You can start a Travel Blog to:

 - Publishing your work.